Mode Entanglement in Fermionic and Bosonic Harmonium: Results

 The variation of spatial mode entanglement in one-dimensional Harmonium with the particle number is shown in Fig.~\ref{fig:epnssr_particles}.
 For mode $\phi_0$, the relative amount of entanglement under P-SSR and N-SSR assumes a minimum around vanishing $\kappa$.
 Throughout, $E^N$ is smaller than $E^P$ and only amounts to less than approximately $10\%$ of the total entanglement.
 For mode $\phi_2$, the relative amount of entanglement assumes a maximum around vanishing $\kappa$ for some particle numbers while being minimal for others.
-Note that no clear hierarchy of the relative amount of accessible entanglement with the particle number is observed.
+Note that no clear hierarchy of the relative amount of accessible entanglement with the particle number is observed, in contrast to the particle entanglement results of Ref.~\cite{Benavides-Riveros2014}.

 In two-dimensional Harmonium, the form of the ground state is parametrised by the detuning or quench of the trapping potential frequencies $\omega_y/\omega_x$ and the relative interaction strength $\kappa$.
 In Fig.~\ref{fig:econtour} the relative amount of physically accessible entanglement is shown for 4-fermion Harmonium.
 Note that for detunings exceeding a certain threshold value, e.g.~$\omega_y/\omega_x = 3$ for $N=4$ particles, the structure of the two-dimensional Harmonium ground state changes and the system becomes effectively one-dimensional.
 Generally, we observe that for fixed frequency detuning the amount of accessible entanglement qualitatively behaves similarly to the case of one-dimensional Harmonium and assumes a local maximum at finite positive $\kappa$.
 For fixed interaction strength, increasing the quench of the trap generally increases the relative amount of accessible entanglement.
 As in the case of one-dimensional Harmonium, $E^N$ is always smaller than $E^P$.